India vs Pakistan: More than just cricket at the World Cup

 The sport British colonizers introduced to the subcontinent during the Raj, and which both India and Pakistan continued to embrace in the wake of the partition, divides and unites the countries at the same time.

-"It's a marquee event all over the world," India captain Virat Kohli told World Cup broadcasters.
+"It's a marquee event all over the world," India captain Virat Kohli told World Cup broadcasters earlier this week.
 "The frenzy around it is a bit intimidating for the guys doing it for the first time, but for us it's about being professional as always, do the basics right and look to get a result."

 India has won all six times the countries have met at the Cricket World Cup, but Pakistan has won more of their one-day international meetings overall — 73-54 — and caused an upset here two years ago with a victory in the Champions Trophy final against its greatest rival.